Top 6 Fundamentals Of Cloud-Based Application Security TestingCigniti Technologies

 Rapid scanning of the devices and parallel execution of tests will bring down the testing efforts and costs.
 Ultimately, no number of iterations must incur higher costs with the tool.

 Monitor Quality outcome

 We have decided to mention this towards the end, as this is the ultimate achievement point for any team.
 The solution or tool must provide precise quality metrics for constant monitoring.
-This has to translate into performing accurate scans, contextual reporting, and resolving issues, tracking the code and test cases and many more parameters.
+This has to translate into performing accurate scans, contextual reporting, resolving issues, tracking the code and test cases, and many more parameters.

 Connect with Cigniti experts for any Application Testing or Security Testing strategy or solutions.